 Injuries that meet the injury threshold include injuries that cause significant physical disfigurement, loss of bodily functions, permanent injuries, and fatal injuries.

-What Is Pure Comparative Negligence in Florida?
+What Is Modified Comparative Negligence in Florida?

 Comparative negligence is the legal standard used to allocate damages for an accident where many parties are at fault.
 This concept means that all involved parties are responsible for a share of the financial compensation in proportion to their percentage of fault.